jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/FAQ/FAQ.md

 **Q: Whether Anti-DDoS Pro supports IPV6, are there any special restrictions?**

-A: The China Telecom Line of Anti-DDoS Pro has already supported IPv6 ISP line, you can only select IPV4 addresses or select both IPV4 and IPV6 addresses according to your needs when you purchase new instances.
+A: The China Telecom Line of Anti-DDoS Pro has already supported IPv6 ISP-Lines, you can only select IPV4 addresses or select both IPV4 and IPV6 addresses according to your needs when you purchase new instances.

-Restrictions: Unicom and CMCC ISP lines temporarily do not support IPV6; the purchased IPV4 instances temporarily do not support to upgrade to IPV6; IP addresses of back-to-origin do not support to configure IPV6.
+Restrictions: Unicom and CMCC ISP-Lines temporarily do not support IPV6; the purchased IPV4 instances temporarily do not support to upgrade to IPV6; IP addresses of back-to-origin do not support to configure IPV6.
 If you have special requirements, please submit ticket feedback.